nwnoll/taxalogue/README.md

 The `contaminants` folder contains sequences of frequent unwanted HTS generated by-products.
 These files can be used as separate reference databases to exclude these most probably unwanted reads from further analysis.
 Wolbachia is an endoparasite of many insects and could lead to misclassification if not excluded.

-The main output files are `Arthropoda_derep_all_output.tsv` and `Arthropoda_derep_all_output.fas`.
+The main output files are `merged_output.fas` and `merged_output.tsv` if dereplication is not activated;`Arthropoda_derep_all_output.tsv` and `Arthropoda_derep_all_output.fas` otherwise.
 These will represent the reference databases.
 The tsv has some additional metadata information, e.g. the location where the specimen has been found.
-Since the different source databases contain records that have misspelings and or are considered as synonyms, there might be changes to the taxonomi information compared to the original.
-These are shown in `Arthropoda_derep_all_comparison.tsv`.
+Since the different source databases contain records that have misspelings and or are considered as synonyms, there might be changes to the taxonomic information compared to the original.
+These are shown in `merged_comparison.tsv` or `Arthropoda_derep_all_comparison.tsv`.
 Go to the [taxonomy section](#taxonomy) for more information.

 ***
 ## Additional filtering